-The question of building or renting an AdTech platform, such as a supply-side platform (SSP), bidder, demand-side platform (DSP), or data management platform (DMP), is one that many tech companies, brands, and agencies often ask themselves.
+The question of building, renting or buying an AdTech or MarTech platform, such as a supply-side platform (SSP), bidder, demand-side platform (DSP), or customer data platform (CDP), is one that many tech companies, brands, and agencies often ask themselves.

 To help our partners, as well as other tech companies, brands, agencies, and publishers, with making this decision, we’ve created a simple decision tree:

 Who Benefits from Building, Renting or Buying an AdTech or MarTech Platform?

 Who benefits from building an AdTech or MarTech platform?

 - AdTech and MarTech companies.

 - Media companies.

 Who benefits from renting an AdTech or MarTech platform?